happysheep0719/Sean-s-Cheat-Sheet/algorithms/classic-problem-with-multiple-solutions.md

 ### Place to put the Chair I

-We want the sum of distances from the chair to all the equipments is the shortest
+We want the sum of distances from the chair to all the equipments is the shortest.

 Assumptions